 Example correction workflow for outdated dependencies, in this case showing a missing dataset for an object type.

-If you create a new version of your application SDK that removes previously-included resources, usage of the current version of your application will break if these resources are immediately removed from the resource access scope.
-To prevent this from happening, you must remove previously-included resources from the SDK but keep these resources in the resource access scope until you have upgraded all your clients to the new version of the application, after which it will be safe to remove the previously-included resources from the scope as well.
+If you create a new version of your application SDK that removes previously included resources, usage of the current version of your application will break if these resources are immediately removed from the resource access restrictions.
+To prevent this from happening, you must remove previously included resources from the SDK but keep these resources in the resource access restrictions until you have upgraded all your clients to the new version of the application, after which it will be safe to remove the previously included resources from the restrictions as well.

-When you remove a resource from the SDK, the Developer Console application will display a warning confirming whether you also want to remove them from the scope or keep them in.
-You can clean up old resources later from the OAuth & Scopes page.
+When you remove a resource from the SDK, the Developer Console application will display a warning confirming whether you also want to remove them from the restrictions or keep them in.
+You can clean up old resources later from the OAuth & restrictions page.

 Example warning shown on the Application SDK page when a resource is being removed.

-Example clean-up workflow for old resources present on the resource access scope from previous SDK versions.
+Example clean-up workflow for old resources present on the resource access restrictions from previous SDK versions.

 As of February 2026, Compass-managed user permissions are in the beta phase of development.
 If your enrollment does not have this feature enabled, then you can refer to the legacy user permissions section below.
 As Compass-managed user permissions progress toward general availability, you should refer to the migration steps below to migrate to Compass-managed user permissions.